 Our team monitors and tests your water at multiple points throughout our process of drawing it from its source, treating it to meet drinking water standards, and distributing it through our pipeline systems.
-In fact, American Water performs over one million tests annually for about 100 regulated contaminants, nationwide.
+In fact, American Water performs over one million tests annually for more than 90 regulated contaminants, nationwide.